sn3ksoftware/Latte/README.md

 ## Getting Started

-If you want to learn how to properly use Latte, you can head over to http://seanld.me/latte.
+If you want to learn how to properly use Latte, you can head over to the [wiki](https://github.com/sn3ksoftware/Latte/wiki).
 There's plenty of information over there to get you started!